coralogix/coralogix-aws-shipper/README.md

 **Timeout errors**

 If you see “Task timed out after”, you need to increase the Lambda Timeout value.
-You can do this from the AWS Lambda function settings under Configuration > General Configuration.
+You can do this from the AWS Lambda function settings under **Configuration** > **General Configuration**.

 **Not enough memory**